 The validator will need to install the ETH1 and ETH2 clients on a computer with specific hardware specifications to operate on a 24/7 basis to run the Beacon node software.
 The configuration of the hardware and software can be challenging for non-technical investors.
 Certain risks can result in losing ETH due to malicious actions, an offline node and failing to validate transactions.
 However, the benefits to stake ETH solo by running an Ethereum node include higher staking rewards.

 2. Use A Crypto Exchange

-The fastest and easiest way to begin staking on Ethereum 2.0 is to use a reputable crypto exchange or staking pools.
+The fastest and easiest way to begin staking on Ethereum 2.0 is to use a reputable crypto exchange or staking pool.
 This method is suited for beginners that do not have the technical knowledge to operate a full node or do not possess the minimum 32ETH.
 These platforms may charge a fee between 15% and 25% of the staking rewards for the infrastructure, security and convivence.
 Crypto exchanges are also one of the easiest ways to buy Ethereum which can then be used for staking.
-To learn more about how to begin staking on an exchange, read this guide.

-For persons with less than 32ETH, the best way to stake Ethereum is using an exchange by following these steps:
+For those with less than 32ETH, the best way to stake Ethereum on Binance by following these steps:

-- Create an account with a reputable crypto platform such as Binance
+- Create an account with a reputable platform such as Binance

 - Purchase or transfer ETH tokens to a Binance wallet